shop now—free delivery anywhere in the world

 Of course Martha would kiss the charming Englishman who brightened her world with style, adventure, whiskey, cigarettes and sex.

 But Martha didn’t count on the consequences.

 Me and Mr Booker is a story about feeling old when you’re young and acting young when you’re not.

 Read an interview with Riverbend Books.

-Learn more about Cory and her writing by listening to this podcast with Valerie Khoo from the Sydney Writers' Centre.
+Learn more about Cory and her writing by listening to thiswith Valerie Khoo from the Sydney Writers' Centre.

 ‘Hands down, Me and Mr Booker is one of the best coming-of-age novels I’ve ever read.
 In it, Cory Taylor has given us an irresistible, whip-smart heroine who thinks and speaks like the 16-year-old you wish you’d been…Me and Mr Booker is sexy, smart and brutally funny, and reminds us that while teenagers grow up fast, it’s only because they’re surrounded by adults who behave like children.’
 Benjamin Law, author of The Family Law